-According to Dr. Kelly Ballantyne, a veterinarian with with practice limited to behavior, the reason pets are scared of thunderstorms isn’t always clear.
+According to Dr. Kelly Ballantyne, a veterinary behaviorist, the reason pets are scared of thunderstorms isn’t always clear.
 One study found that a traumatic experience linked to noise was the likely origin of noise sensitivity in only about a third of pets with these phobias.
 Other factors that may contribute to noise sensitivities include chronic stress, genetics, neurochemical imbalances, and a change in hearing.

 It isn’t normal, however, if the animal does not get used to storms, and each thunderstorm is as terrifying as the previous one.
 Unfortunately, thunderstorms are common, and these frequent stressors can reduce a pet’s quality of life.
 Addressing your pet’s fears is important for the sake of the pet—not to mention the household objects sometimes destroyed by frightened pets.